The permuton limit of random recursive separable permutations

-The remainder of this section is dedicated to analyzing the relation $ \prec $ and the function $ \phi $.
-Not only will this allow us to establish the above properties, but it will prepare us for the convergence argument.
-We begin with the basic properties of the relation $ \prec $.
+This section is dedicated to analyzing the relation $ \prec $ and the function $ \phi $.
+The goal is twofold: not only will this allow us to establish that $\murec_p $ is a permuton a.s., but it will prepare us for the convergence argument.
+We begin with basic properties of the relation $ \prec $.